o-ran-sc/o-du-phy/docs/xRAN-Library-Design_fh.rst

 .. image:: images/Illustration-of-xRAN-Sublayers.jpg
   :width: 600
-  :alt: Figure 24.
-Illustration of xRAN Sublayers
+  :alt: Figure 25.
+Illustration of O-RAN Sublayers

-Figure 24.
-Illustration of xRAN Sublayers
+Figure 25.
+Illustration of O-RAN Sublayers

 A detailed description of functions and input/output arguments, as well as key data structures, can be found in the Doxygen file for the FlexRAN